Cognitive-dissonance/hello-world/README.md

 # hello-world
-my first attempt at manually creating a supository
+my first attempt at manually creating a repo